 Study document for the Professional Examination

-All subjects covered by the professional examination are discussed in the following document (dated December 2nd, 2019).
-These subjects were taken from the theoretical training of a maximum total duration of 30 hours:
+All subjects covered by the professional examination are discussed in the following document.
+These subjects were taken from the theoretical training available online (25 to 30 hours).

 Refer to these documents as well as to the laws and regulations cited therein in order to prepare for the Professional Examination.
 You should devote at least 20 hours of study in order to be well-prepared for the examination.